00 | Research Index

 01 | Research Summary

-As a social scientist and public scholar, he is interested in examining the converging social and environmental issues that narrate our times in a changing — and warming — world, along with the effective means to communicate these issues to the public and critical stakeholders to invite meaningful action.
+As a social scientist and public scholar, he is interested in examining the converging social and environmental issues that narrate our times in a changing world, along with the effective means to communicate these issues to the public and critical stakeholders.

-More specifically, Osborne’s research aims to understand how climate communication affects audiences’ morals, values, and behaviours — this includes how narratives of all kinds can more effectively foster sustained engagement with solutions to the interconnected crises exacerbated by climate change.
+More specifically, Osborne’s research aims to understand self- and collective agency and how environmental and climate communication can affect people’s morals, values, beliefs, attitudes, and behaviours.
+This research includes a focus on how narratives of all kinds can invite meaningful and participatory engagement with solutions to socioecological crises.

-In this pursuit, he uses an evidence-based approach to inform the research subsumed in the three focus areas noted below.
+In this pursuit, he uses an evidence-based approach to inform the research in the three areas noted below.

 • Environmental and climate communications